-How To Quickly Find Keyword Rich Domains That Are Still Available – Step 2
+How To Quickly Find Domains With Relevant Keywords That Are Still Available – Step 2

 Now that we have our list of keywords, the next step is to see if any of these keyword phrases are available for registering as a domain name.

-To do this search quickly, visit the GoDaddy website …
+To do this search quickly, go to the GoDaddy website …

 Select the ‘Domains’ tab and click on Find a Domain > Bulk Domain Search to access GoDaddy’s Bulk Domain Name Search tool …

 (Bulk Domain Search Tool)